JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Science Highlights

 To illustrate the improved sensitivity in the low-SFR regime, we report the identification of a mini-quenched galaxy, ID~61416 at $z_\mathrm{phot}=9.6$ (Fig.~\ref{f.mini}).
-We use photometry from the upcoming JADES Data Release 4 (JADES Collab., in prep.), with and without the additional spectroscopic constraints from \darkhorse.
+We use photometry from the upcoming JADES Data Release 5 \citep{johnson+2026,robertson+2026}, and we compare the star formation histories obtained by fitting the photometry alone (indicated by the green lines and symbols in Fig.~\ref{f.mini}) vs a joint fit of the same photometry plus the \darkhorse spectrum (purple lines and symbols in Fig.~\ref{f.mini}).
 We use the Bayesian spectral energy distribution (SED) tool \prospector \citep{johnson+2021}, with the same setup as \citet{deugenio+2025e}.
 Specifically, we use a rising SFH prior, inspired by the success of models of fixed baryon-conversion efficiency \citep[e.g.,][]{tacchella+2018}, and implemented as described in \citet[][the rising prior is shown in grey Fig.~\ref{f.mini.d}]{turner+2025}.
 We use a flexible dust-attenuation law \citep{noll+2009,kriek+conroy2013}, with extra attenuation for stars younger than 10~Myr, representing dust in birth clouds \citep{charlot+fall2000}.
 The redshift is free to vary, with a Gaussian prior set by the \eazy photometric redshift, and truncated between $7.5\leq z \leq11$, dictated by the photometric drops seen in NIRCam.
 The photometry and \darkhorse G395M spectrum are shown in Fig.~\ref{f.mini.a}.
 We optimize the model twice: once based on photometry only (green lines and circles in Fig.~\ref{f.mini}), and once based on joint modelling of the photometry and \darkhorse spectroscopy (purple).
 The fiducial (maximum \textit{a-posteriori}) models are shown in Fig.~\ref{f.mini.a}, with the residuals in panel~\ref{f.mini.b}.
 The redshift of the source is strongly constrained by the non-detection in F115W; the photometry-only model interprets the moderate F410M photometric excess as strong \OIIall emission, which should be detectable by NIRSpec.
 Lacking such detection in our data (grey spectrum in panel~\subref{f.mini.a}), the spectro-photometric model revises the solution to an even lower recent SFR, suggesting that this galaxy is a `mini-quenched' system, possibly the highest-redshift such system \citep{strait+2023,looser+2024,baker+2025b}.
 The blue UV slope and extremely low dust attenuation (Fig.~\ref{f.mini.c}) make 61416 an excellent candidate for a `blue monster' \citep{ziparo+2023, ferrara+2025}.